avisuj/avisuj.github.io/_posts/2022-06-05-Personal-Compass.markdown

 - Religion is a faith based expression of morality.
 - Science is a way of exploring the truth."
 ---
 Recent announcements from the Catholic Church, like Archbishop Cordileone's decision not to admit Nancy Pelosi to Communion, has driven personal religious reflection.
 I share many of Senator Pelosi's political leanings which leads me to wonder if there is room for me in the Catholic Church.
-Ultimately, I've concluded that there is room because because as I present in [Communion](https://avisuj.github.io/wellness/catholic/Communion/) I think my personal beliefs are consistent with the Catechism.
-This belief has been reinforced by conversations with the leader of my local parish.
+As I've [previously shared](https://avisuj.github.io/wellness/catholic/), I've concluded that there is room because I think my personal beliefs are consistent with the Catechism.
+This has been reinforced by conversations with the leader of my local parish.

-I've taken the moment of reflection to also calibrate my personal compass.
+I've taken this moment of reflection to also calibrate my personal compass.
 I'm using this post to consider how my beliefs are reflected and influenced by politics, religion, and science.
 Broadly I believe:
 - Politics is a social contract for the distribution of power.
 - Religion is a faith based expression of morality.
 - Science is a way of exploring the truth.